formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 * **Allow SAM CLI IAM role creation**: FormKiQ Core's AWS SAM templates create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 The permissions are passed in by the `sam deploy` command above.
 Set Value to 'Y'
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

-Once you have set all of these options, SAM CLI will create a changeset and will display a list of all actions that will be performed as part of the changeset.
-If you have set "confirm changes before deploy" to "y", you will then be asked whether or nor to deploy this changeset.
+Once you have set all of these options, SAM CLI will create a changeset and display a list of all actions that will be performed as part of the changeset.
+If you have set "confirm changes before deploy" to "y", you will be asked whether to deploy this changeset.
 Choose "y" to complete the installation.

 Once the FormKiQ Core stack has been deployed, you will be able to find your API Gateway Endpoint URL in the output values displayed after deployment.